-An affidavit or receipt indicating the date on which the application was placed with the local County Clerk and Recorder for public review, pursuant to Subparagraph 1.6.2(1)(c).
+An affidavit or receipt indicating the date on which the application was placed with the local County Clerk and Recorder for public review, pursuant to Subparagraph-Rule 1.6.2(1)(c).

-6.3.10 EXHIBIT J - Proof of Mailing of Notices to Board of County Commissioners and Soil Conservation District
+6.3.10 EXHIBIT J - Proof of Mailing of Notices to Board of County Commissioners and Soil-Conservation District

-Proof that notice of the permit application was sent to the Board of County Commissioners and, if the mining operation is within the boundaries of a Soil Conservation District, to the Board of Supervisors of the local Soil Conservation District, pursuant to Subparagraph 1.6.2(1)(a)(ii).
+Proof that notice of the permit application was sent to the Board of County Commissioners and, if the mining operation is within the boundaries of a Soil-Conservation District, to the Board of Supervisors of the local Soil-Conservation District, pursuant to Subparagraph-Rule 1.6.2(1)(a)(ii).

-6.3.11 EXHIBIT K - Reserved
+6.3.11 EXHIBIT K - Terms of Governmental Contract